 Of course, before checking out these songbooks, you should check out The Guitar Lesson Companion method book series.
 It’s used by teachers and students in over 10 countries, including faculty at Berklee College of Music.
 I use these songbooks with students who are working though The Guitar Lesson Companion books.

-OTHER COOL HELPFUL GEAR I DIG
+OTHER COOL, HELPFUL GEAR

 I wrote and article that shows how guitarists can use the Roland Drum coach to Improve Your Time and Rhythmic Accuracy.
 All you have to do is plug your guitar into the coach and you can get immediate feedback on your time and accuracy.